 With an e-commerce solution that gives your customers autonomy and your account managers even better customer relationships.

 With margins averaging 25%, the spare parts business is an essential part of the service business in mechanical and plant engineering, but many OEMs do not sell spare parts and consumables to their customers themselves.
 Third-party suppliers attract customers with competitive prices and profit from long-term sales.
-Manufacturers who do not want to hand over after-sales to others can set themselves apart from the competition with excellent services - and retain their customers for a long time through a digital customer portal.
+Manufacturers who do not want to hand over after-sales to others can set themselves apart from the competition with excellent services - and retain their customers for a long time through a digital customer portal, powered by Intershop.
+It is designed specifically for manufacturers, offering a frictionless customer journey from initial purchase to after-sales service.

 Based on the actual products, including all adaptations and further developments, you can sell spare parts and services, file documentation and training material, and display the order history in such a customer portal.
 This ensures efficient processes at the customer's site and allows your customer service representatives to concentrate fully on developing the personal customer relationship.